flaviodelgrosso/fastify-forge/README.md

 ## 🧪 Testing

-To run tests, the project uses [borp](https://www.npmjs.com/package/borp) that is a typescript-aware test runner for Node.js built-in testing library.
-It also supports `c8` coverage.
-Borp is very usefull if you want avoid struggling with loaders and false positives uncovered code.
+To run tests, use the following command.
+It will produce a coverage report as well using `c8`.

 ```sh
 pnpm test